TriptiDeshpande/C_Steganography/README.md

-#
 # Steganography Using Least Significant Bit (LSB) Technique

 ## Overview
-This project implements a steganographic system using the **Least Significant Bit (LSB)** technique to securely embed and extract secret messages within digital images.
+This project implements steganography using the Least Significant Bit (LSB) method to embed secret messages within BMP image files.
-The core objective is to maintain the visual integrity of the image while hiding information in a way that is imperceptible to the human eye.
+The LSB method involves modifying the least significant bits of pixel values in an image to hide data, making the changes imperceptible to the human eye.

 ---